unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 #### Command attribute

-In addition to the [`ImplicitCommands`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Config/ImplicitCommandsAttribute.cs) attribute which controls implicit command generation of a class or assembly, you can explicitly enabled, or disable, the command generation for an individual method using the [`Command`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Presentation/Commands/CommandAttribute.cs) attribute.
+In addition to the [`ImplicitCommands`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Config/ImplicitCommandsAttribute.cs) attribute which controls implicit command generation of a class or assembly, you can explicitly enable or disable the command generation for an individual method using the [`Command`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Presentation/Commands/CommandAttribute.cs) attribute.
 When command generation is disabled for a method, that method will still be generated in the bindable proxy for the Model as a pass-through to the original method on the Model.

 Assuming the `ImplicitCommands` attribute is used to disable implicit command generation for an assembly, or class, a command can be generated for the method by decorating it with the `Command` attribute (with its default value `true`):